jishson/LanguageTool/README.md

 Stage 6: Generate and display approx 500 word grammatically correct string

 Context: Am a language teacher and code dabbler.
 Getting deeper into the rabit hole, current floor is Github tutorials.

+2025-06-12 Update: v3 committed for both HTML and JS using Claude (free).
+Stages 1-6 accomplished.